 It may seem counterintuitive, but structures and materials can have stress within them, even without any external forces being applied.
 This is known as “residual stress.”

 Residual stress testing is performed on a huge variety of structures and materials, from crankshafts to bridge eyebars and cables.
-There are optical and X-ray diffraction methods of testing for residual stress, but the most popular method remains to drill a hole in the material and apply strain gages on the surrounding surface.
+There are optical and X-ray diffraction testing methods for residual stress.
+Still, the most popular method remains to drill a hole in the material and apply strain gages on the surrounding surface.

 There are numerous strain gages applications in the medical and healthcare industry.
 For example:

-- Force feedback crutches aid patients undergoing orthopedic therapy by detecting the amount of weight is being borne by the crutch
+Force feedback crutches aid patients undergoing orthopaedic therapy by detecting the amount of weight is being borne by the crutch

 You may not realize it, but strain gages are all around your house.
 Your bathroom scale has several of them inside, configured as load cells.
 When you step on the scale, you apply strain to the scale, which converts it to a measurement of your weight in kg or lbs.